Stress caused by smartphones: How your mobile phone affects your health

 However, it becomes problematic when you can no longer settle the debt with companies like Klarna.
 And that can happen faster than you think – for example, if an important everyday item such as your smartphone or washing machine breaks down or an expensive back payment gets into your letterbox.
 An accident or unemployment can also lead to over-indebtedness.
 Debt has been proven to cause great stress and lead to illnesses such as depression, sleep disorders or other physical complaints.

 If you use “Buy Now, Pay Later” providers like Klarna, make sure you don’t overextend yourself financially.
 Invest in your future, for example in language skills, rather than in the moment.
 Using the service once in a while is okay – but bragging about #klarnadebt on TikTok is not cool.
+Tracking your spending with a budget app is generally helpful here to keep an overview.

 How you can minimise stress